-This shoe has a more traditional eleven millimeter drop.
+This shoe has a more traditional 11-millimetre drop.
 Some argue that a higher heel drop is a better choice for trail running because it gives you that added level of support and protection that a zero drop

 shoe cannot provide.
 This is all personal preference of course, but if you want a trail running shoe with a higher heel drop, this is a good choice.

-- The Aero Foam midsole is the perfect combination of comfort and support.
-It molds to the foot without feeling too heavy.
+- Aero Foam midsole moulds to the foot without feeling too heavy

-- Patented eRide technology in the midsole helps to move the foot in a forward motion on each foot strike.
-This helps improve energy return and keeps the foot from experiencing fatigue.
+- eRide technology moves the foot forward on each foot strike, keeping the foot from experiencing fatigue

 The Scott T2 Kinabalu